Law & Order (franchise): Crossovers

 The following table lists all the crossover stories in the Law & Order franchise.

 John Munch crossovers

-The character John Munch, who originated on Homicide: Life on the Street, is notable for either appearing in or being referenced in a wide variety of other series, ranging from appearing in the science fiction series The X-Files, to the sitcom Arrested Development, to being referenced by name in the UK crime drama Luther.
-Whether or not this places these series in the Law & Order universe is a matter of debate.
+The character John Munch, who originated on Homicide: Life on the Street, is notable for either appearing in or being referenced in a wide variety of other series, ranging from appearing in the science fiction series The X-Files, to the sitcom Arrested Development, to being referenced by name in the British crime drama Luther.